jsmileydev/shoestore/README.md

 # shoestore
-Clothing store front template using Bootstrap
+E-commerce store front template using Bootstrap

+Landing page with carousel and card categories